Gemini the Twins

 |Eskimo in Telescope - can you see his face?||What you're looking at (courtesy the Hubble Telescope)|

 This is called a "planetary nebula", because the disk shape suggested the look of a planet to early astronomers.
 In fact it has nothing to do with planets at all.
 This is what's left of a red giant star which, a couple thousand years ago, did what all red giants eventually do.
 When the fuel at the core runs so low that the nuclear reactions can no longer hold up the weight of the star, it all collapses in to the center, which in turn raises the temperature so high that the star blows off its outer envelope of gases, losing much of its mass.
-This exposes the core to outer space, or, more accurately, exposes outer space to the nuclear reactions going on at the core.
-The intense radiation from the burning core causes the expanding shell of gas to light up like a neon light, and voila -- the faintly glowing disk that you see here.
+This exposes the core to outer space, or, more accurately, exposes outer space to the core.
+The intense radiation from the white-hot core causes the expanding shell of gas to light up like a neon light, and voila -- the faintly glowing disk that you see here.
 That little disk is about 3,000 light years away and 3 light years across - the diameter of it would reach nearly from here to Alpha Centauri.

 I once heard planetary nebulae described as the wreaths that Nature places around dying stars.